FT81xMania/GD23ZU/README.md

 # MexSpa Team contribution for [FT81xMania](https://ft81xmania.com/comunidad/)

 # GD23ZU Library
-Library for STM32F1x, STM32F4x, STM32F7x and Teensy 3.5/6 based on library Gameduino 3 Playback videos
+Library for STM32F1x, STM32F4x, STM32F7x and Teensy 3.5/6 based on library Gameduino 3 Playback videos **.avi** with sound, from a microSD reader.

 # History
 We are an enthusiastic team of screens based on [FTDI chip](http://www.ftdichip.com/EVE.htm).
 We like programming and share our advances.
 We have reached this goal, our only interest is to give the opportunity to operate this library to multiple platforms of MCU's in the market.
 Wait for you to enjoy the codes, of our, your time.
+Two friends, in Mexico and another in Spain, the water or the puddle does not scare us ...
+Last month of May, a member of the Team, we left.
+We move on.
+Without any interest, we publish this library altruistically.

 # June 7, Release initial.